lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Fragmentation Scan.md

 ### Defense:

-+ Create custom IPS rules that specifically identify and block traffic patterns associated with fragmentation scans, such as multiple fragmented packets targeting different ports.
++ Create custom IPS rules that specifically identify, and block traffic patterns associated with fragmentation scans, such as multiple fragmented packets targeting different ports.
 +  Set up alerts that trigger when the number of fragmented packets from a single IP address exceeds a defined threshold within a short time frame.
 +  Integrate threat intelligence feeds into your security tools to stay informed about the latest scanning techniques, including fragmentation scans, and adjust your defenses accordingly.